-The longer the run of pipe in your installation, the more restriction there is in the system.
+The longer the run of pipe in your installation (both with insert and freestanding models), the more restriction there is in the system.
 Therefore, larger diameter pipe should be used.

-- Use 4" pipe if you have more than 15 feet of equivalent vent length. - Horizontal runs shall not exceed 10' of EVL. - Recommended vertical runs to be a minimum of 8'. - To calculate EVL, use the following conversions:
+- Use 4" pipe if you have more than 15 feet of equivalent vent length. - Horizontal runs shall not exceed 10 feet of EVL. - · Recommended vertical runs to be a minimum of 8 feet. - To calculate EVL, use the following conversions: